smarttransit-ai/COTS-Geoservices/README.md

 Since these have different timezones and OTP only supports single timezones, we will also modify it to be all `America/Chicago` or Central Time.
 0. `mkdir -p ./scripts/data/input`
 1. Place all zipped GTFS files in `./scripts/data`.
+    > These GTFS have been in no way cleaned and processed for mistakes, these are as is and are the latest versions as of 08-14-2025 and based on what is available from [Transitland](https://www.transit.land/).

     ```bash
     curl -L --fail --retry 3 "https://data.trilliumtransit.com/gtfs/jackson-tn-us/jackson-tn-us.zip?utm_source=transitland" -o ./scripts/data/input/jta.zip && \
     curl -L --fail --retry 3 "https://gtfs.mata.cadavl.com/MATA/GTFS/GTFS_MATA.zip" -o ./scripts/data/input/mata.zip && \